M4ttB/PizzaGiftShop/README.md

-The other two files are for the back-end (processing transactions between the page and underlying database. createTables.txt (creates the tables for the database)
+The other two files are for the back-end (processing transactions between the page and underlying database. createTables.txt (creates the tables for the database) submit_order.php (PHP file for submitting orders to database)

+Files are currently far from complete and do not present the final product.